ibm-cloud-docs/vmware-service/vmaas/vdc-adding.md

 1. In the VMware Solutions console, click **Create** on the **{{site.data.keyword.vmware-service_short}}** card.
 2. On the **{{site.data.keyword.vmware-service_short}}** page, select the **VMwaaS single-tenant Virtual data center** card.
 3. Specify the VDC name and select the resource group.
-5. Select the location, Cloud Director site, and PVDC.
-The site and PVDC names are filtered based on the location setting.
+5. Select the region, Cloud Director instance, and resource pool.
+The instance and resource pool names are filtered based on the region setting.
 6. Optionally toggle fast provisioning of virtual machines (VMs) on.
-7. Review your options to order a network edge.
+7. Review your options for a network edge:
-   * To order a network edge, ensure that the toggle for **Create without network edge** is off and specify the edge type.
+   * To order a network edge, ensure that the toggle for **Create with network edge** is on and specify the edge type.
 Edge storage costs might occur.
-   * Toggle **Create without network edge** on.
+   * To order without a network edge, toggle **Create with network edge** off.
 This option is suitable for centralized networking administration and control over multiple VDCs.
 9. Review the included services, cost, accept the terms, and click **Create** to submit the VDC order.

 ## Procedure to order {{site.data.keyword.vmware-service_short}} multitenant virtual data centers